 The input directory can be the same as the output directory or may be left empty.
-If the input directory is set to an valid directory, files in that directory will be parsed for AgenPro tags of the following form:
+If the input directory is set to an valid directory, files in that directory will be parsed for AgenPro tags and the code found between the tags, is stored in a map.